OSInside/kiwi/doc/source/building/build_vmx_disk.rst

 The `vmconfig-entry` element has no attributes and can appear multiple times, the entries are added to the configuration file in the provided order.
-Note, that KIWI does not check the entries for correctness.
-KIWI only forwards them.
+Note, that {kiwi} does not check the entries for correctness. {kiwi} only forwards them.

 The following example adds the two entries `numvcpus = "4"` and